 For these reasons we have made a commitment to visit political prisoners each month.
 Your donations are important so that we can continue to bring them food, medicine, clothes and other important support during these visits.
 Because prisoners are generally in a constant state of hunger, our food support has been identified by them as extremely important.
 These visits are also important opportunity to communicate indirectly with their families and help coordinate their defense and campaigns to win their freedom.

 Most of our partners live in constant danger of attack by military, police, paramilitaries or private security forces.
 We have helped pay medical expenses for leaders who have been shot or otherwise injured in attacks.
 We have purchased de-worming medicine for children infected after their communities were burned to the ground.
 We have given emergency financial assistance to families who have lost everything.
 Unfortunately the frequency of attacks against indigenous communities creates an almost constant need for emergency medical support.

 Q’eqchi’ community leader Martin Pec needs to use a colostomy bag and has had numerous other health problems after being shot in a paramilitary attack.

-Support for funeral costs of long lost loved ones
+Support for funeral costs

 The below video shows the return of Arnoldo Chen Poou, one of over 500 disappeared who have been found in clandestine graves in the CREOMPAZ military base in Cobán, to his wife and children, on Father’s Day, 2016.